This guide covers adding users to a dashboard and assigning them a custom role or permission to limit what they can do.

 Change Power Mode

 This permission controls who can change the miner's power mode (sleeping vs. mining).

 This permission controls who can edit the Company Settings.
 Users with this permission can add/remove users and manage their permissions.
 Additionally, this permission controls who can modify MiningRigRentals and Pool API keys.

 This permission controls who can enter the Page Builder and modify the dashboard by adding, removing, resizing, and repositioning blocks.

-This permission controls who is allowed to edit the Foreman-specific miner settings (tags, expected hash rate, temperature, fan speed ranges, current power draw, etc).
-Users with this permission are also able to view the miner's current management password.
+This permission controls who can edit the Foreman-specific miner settings (tags, expected hash rate, temperature, fan speed ranges, current power draw, etc.).
+Users with this permission can also view the miner's current management password.